Suunto 3 Fitness Review

 - Apple – there are no current Apple watches at this price level.

-- Fitbit – Fitbit have a more square aesthetic.
+- Fitbit – Fitbit has a more square aesthetic.
 Love it or loathe it.
 Fitbit’s Versa and Ionic have less mature software than the Suunto at this stage.

 SIZE & VISUAL COMPARISONS